Often, the answer is probably yes. However, there are some caveats.

 In addition to application-specific preference files, the network configuration of one Mac may not be accepted by another Mac. macOS network settings are stored in /Library/Preferences/System Configuration/preferences.plist, and CCC will copy that file unless you explicitly exclude it.
 Sometimes a Mac will respect the settings configuration file from another Mac, but often there are enough differences in the networking hardware configuration that macOS decides to ignore the contents of that file.

-Older Macs won't recognize APFS volumes as bootable devices until the macOS High Sierra Installer has applied a firmware upgrade.
-If you're planning to clone High Sierra or later onto another Mac, you must have used the macOS High Sierra Installer at least once on that system before you will be successful cloning the newer OS to that Mac.
+Older Macs won't recognize APFS volumes as bootable devices until the macOS Installer has applied a firmware upgrade.
+If you're planning to clone High Sierra or later onto another Mac, you must have used the macOS Installer at least once on that system before you will be successful cloning the newer OS to that Mac.

 So how can I find out if it will actually work?

-Determining whether this type of clone will work for you is really easy — simply boot the destination Mac from the source Mac or from a backup of the source Mac:
+Determining whether this type of clone will work for you is really easy — simply boot the destination Mac from your CCC backup of the source Mac: